 The Life Cycle of a Skincare Item

 Once ingredients are sourced, these raw materials are transformed into the products we use every day.
 It’s not that simple, of course.
 Manufacturing facilities and labs rely on heavy machinery to put in that work, using up a whole lot of energy while they’re at it.
 Not so fun fact: After data centers, labs consume more energy per square foot than any other industry.
 Besides energy, there’s a ton of leftover waste being generated while creating products, too.
-Studies show that labs produce enough plastic waste every year to cover an area 23x the size of Manhattan.
+According to studies communicated by MyGreenLab, labs produce enough plastic waste every year to cover an area 23x the size of Manhattan.

 Side note: Besides considering their environmental impact, we should know whether our products are being ethically manufactured, too.
 When vetting partners, we ensure they commit to a set of Good Manufacturing Practices (GMPs) which includes requirements like fair wages, safe working conditions, and following zero-tolerance policies on harassment and discrimination.

-Considering how much pollution we create simply driving around town (every gallon of gasoline burned creates about 8,887 grams of CO2), one can only imagine how environmentally friendly transporting product to warehouses, retail stores, and of course, our homes, can be.
+Considering how much pollution we create simply driving around town (every gallon of gasoline burned creates about 8,887 grams of CO2, says the EPA), one can only imagine how much is emitted when transporting product to warehouses, retail stores, and of course, our homes.
 Products can be distributed by plane, train, or ship but, either way, moving them uses a lot of energy.
 In fact, 25% of the world’s energy consumption is attributed to transportation.

 The environmental impact of a product doesn’t end once it’s formulated, packaged up, and shipped out, though.
 Even something as basic as a cleanser can have an impact while we’re using it since it requires rinsing with water (washing your face for 60 seconds with the faucet running can waste up to 3 gallons).
 Face masks, facial peels, and body wash….any rinse-off product whose ingredients cannot be broken down by wastewater treatments, like synthetic fragrance, goes down the faucet and into our oceans.
 Unfortunately, these chemicals can accumulate in the tissues of fish and affect marine life.